federcards/federcards-kdf/README.md

 2. a nonce, or a label, that's given by the user(or user's program)

 The second factor is always known and we'll ignore its discussion.
 The interesting part is this on-chip random secret.
-It will never stored as plaintext in EEPROM(smartcard's non-volatile storage).
+It will never be stored as plaintext in EEPROM(smartcard's non-volatile storage).
 It's encrypted somehow with user's unlocking password.

 The trick is here: each time the user trys to unlock the card, by providing its password, the card will decrypt the secret and re-encrypt it with another key.
-The secret is not simply encrypted with user's password: instead, the encryption is done with a random key generated from user's password and some random salt.
+The secret is not simply encrypted with user's password: instead, encryption is done with a random key generated from user's password and some random salt.
 Thus the decryption and re-encryption is done with 2 different keys, although knowing the user unlocking password both keys can be generated